gnieh/diffson/.github/CONTRIBUTING.md

  - in case of total source code compatibility, target the next patch version of diffson ;
  - in the case some code changes are to be made in the internal of diffson, without impacting the API, target the next patch version of diffson ;
  - in the case the external API is impacted by the Json library version upgrade, target the next major version of diffson.

+## Licensing

+Diffson is licensed under the Apache Software License 2.0.
+Opening a pull request is to be considered affirmative consent to incorporate your changes into the project, granting an unrestricted license to the diffson project maintainers to distribute and derive new work from your changes, as per the contribution terms of ASL 2.0.
+You also affirm that you own the rights to the code you are contributing.
+All contributors retain the copyright to their own work.